Use code NewLook25 for 25% off training tools. Expires 2/23/19.

 July 26, 2016

-The Republican candidate for the presidency has recommended torturing terrorist suspects.
+The Republican candidate for the presidency has recommended torturing suspected terrorists.
 While former Vice President Dick Cheney was known to advocate the use of torture in some circumstances, many thought torture had been abandoned by President Obama.
 The president chose not to condemn those who in the past may have used torture, a policy justified as looking forward not backwards, but the failure to do so has been criticized for (Z Roth) making it easy to reinstitute torture.
 The administration has also been accused, with no denial, of sending suspects for interrogation to Afghanistan, which is known to use torture.
 So … the question remains — should the U.S. government torture terrorist suspects, or collude in having other countries do so for us?

 If it was certain that torture provides unreliable information, that would settle the matter, but it is not certain.
 There are persuasive advocates on both sides of the issue who cite examples of the benefits or the losses incurred by the use of torture, and no objective way to settle the matter.
 Even if we were to grant that torture sometimes does provide useful information and that it is possible to know when the information provided is accurate, the question would still remain about whether the United States or its allies should use torture.

 Torture violates the eighth amendment to the Constitution, which prohibits cruel and unusual punishment.
 There has been argument about whether non-citizens are entitled to the protections afforded by the constitution.
 There is no agreement about whether this amendment prohibits what we do to anyone or only what we do to our fellow citizens.

 Have so-called “harsh” interrogation methods protected us from attacks on the homeland since 9/11?
 Or do we owe our safety to more traditional human intelligence, non-coercive interrogations, and cyber intelligence?